bradgough/labs/HYCU/hycu_lab.rst

 EXERCISE 4 - ADD TARGET
 +++++++++++++++++++++++

 Objective: Add target to store backups and restore points.

+ .. note:: This will cover all types of target's, you will only need to create the necessary type.

 Prerequisites:	HYCU VM Configured and Nutanix Cluster Added.